SwiftERM Hyper-personalisation for ecommerce email marketing

 Design thinking also requires a collaborative, open and iterative approach.
 Agile design methodologies employ such a model, but design thinking adds an unrestricted brainstorming activity, where many ideas are tossed around.
 No ideas are bad ideas, and people are encouraged to think creatively.
 Depending on the culture of the organisation, this may not be easy to implement and may require a great deal of change management

-Increase Information Consistency and Ease-of-Access by Consolidating Customer-Facing and Agent-Facing Knowledge Bases
+Increase Information Consistency and Ease of Access by Consolidating Customer-Facing and Agent-Facing Knowledge Bases

 A customer service representative spends, on average, 20% of his or her time understanding questions, searching for correct information and responding to the customer.
 While employees struggle to target answers to questions, customers face the same challenge.